This post may contain affiliate links which won’t change your price but will share some commission. Full Disclosure Policy.

 Oreo Dirt Pudding made special!
 Make this classic chocolatey deliciousness into individual servings, for an easy dessert!

 I love making individual sized desserts.
-This recipe is so easy to make and looks like you went to a LOT more effort than you really did.
-Can’t call that a better win, right?
+This no bake dessert recipe is so easy to make and looks like you went to a LOT more effort than you really did.

 *neither of these statements are even a little bit true 🙂